 Print this topic

-HealthInfo Canterbury
+HealthInfo Waitaha Canterbury

-Treating mild to moderate acne
+Treating acne

 Topical (rub on) treatments

 Topical treatments are ones you put on your skin, rather than medicines you swallow.
 They include creams and gels.
 There are lots available.
-You can buy some from the supermarket or pharmacy but the stronger creams are prescription-only medications.
+You can buy some from the supermarket or pharmacy.
+But the stronger creams are prescription-only medications.

 Benzoyl peroxide